xaxay/imlab/README.md

 ## How the Project Works

 The project is structured to demonstrate a micro-frontend architecture using Vue 3 and related technologies.
+For simplicity, this project does not use any build system.

 Here's a brief overview of the key components:

 1. **Import Map**: The `importmap` in the `index.html` file defines the module paths, allowing us to load external modules directly from URLs.
 2. **Vue Application**: The main Vue application is created in `main.js`, where it sets up Vuetify, Pinia, and the router.